pieroproietti/penguins-eggs/sourceforge/files/ISOS/ubuntu/bionic/README.md

 postgres password is set to `evolution`.

-I was successfull to start it from ISO, on my machine 16 GB RAM, experiments problesm with 8 GB RAM.
-Until now I don't tested it more, for the lacks of a trial licence.
+I was successfull to start it from ISO, on my machine 16 GB RAM, but experiments problems with 8 GB VM, until now I don't tested it more, for the lacks of a trial licence.

 ## More informations: